 Jamstack Won't Replace WordPress

-Jamstack is an 8 year old “software architecture” that powers 1.2% of the internet using JavaScript, APIs, and Markdown.
+Jamstack is an 8-year-old “software architecture” that powers 1.2% of the internet using JavaScript, APIs, and Markdown.
 The architecture claims to make the web faster, more secure, and easier to scale.
 It also advertises how it builds upon tools developers love, which results in “maximum productivity”.

 So why hasn’t Jamstack replaced WordPress yet?

-The idea behind Jamstack is that you serve your website from a Content Delivery Network which pulls the website’s files from a Serverless Architecture.
-But what does that mean?
+The idea behind Jamstack is that you serve your website from a Content Delivery Network, which pulls the website’s files from a Serverless Architecture.

 What is a Content Delivery Network?